 A pathway is one or more routes or means by, or through, which a receptor is, or could, be exposed to or affected by a contaminant.

-Some pathways (e.g. controlled waters) may also act as receptors and vice versa.
+Figure 2 below shows examples of the three components of a pollutant linkage.
+However some pathways (e.g. controlled waters) may also act as receptors and vice versa.